-Reviewing a Public Record: Access a great number of Town of Maggie Valley public records at your convenience via this Web site by using the Search feature or browsing through our Agendas, Plans and Publications index.
+Reviewing a Public Record: Access a great number of Town of Maggie Valley public records at your convenience via this Web site by using the Search feature or browse through the Document Center above.

 If you can’t find what you’re looking for, simply complete the Public Information Request Form below and the Town Clerk will attempt to fulfill your request.